-No. Protocols have been signed with Chile and later terminated, when Argentina unilaterally curtailed and finally closed natural gas supply to Chile and, similarly, Uruguay.
+No. Protocols were signed with Chile and later terminated, when Argentina unilaterally curtailed and finally closed the natural gas supply to Chile and, similarly, Uruguay.

 30 Describe any available measures for protecting investors in the energy industry in your jurisdiction.